nonoseer/CIS197_FINAL_PROJECT/README.md

 `checkMessage.js` is the file that is meant to be executed once every hour.
 When executed,it makes a check on whether a text reminder should be sent.

 ## `npm start`
 This starts the application.
 The default express port is 5000 and the default react port is 3000.

+#
+I couldn't get my project to work on heroku because of porting issues.